The arbitrage-free Multivariate Mixture Dynamics Model: Consistent single-assets and index volatility smiles

 Despite this difference, the basket option price is not very sensitive to the difference between the two models, and indeed Table \ref{call_on_basket_rho1} shows that the prices obtained by the two models are close.
 Table \ref{call_on_basket_rho06} shows that this feature is maintained for a correlation $ \rho = 0.6$.
-Notice that the prices obtained by the two models when dealing with a basket option with long positions are closer to each other than those obtained when dealing with a spread option.
-From all the experiments we made it seems that the price of the basket option with long positions increases as the correlation between the assets increases for all strikes whereas the price of the spread option decreases.
-So intuitively, a spread option will be more expensive if the correlation between the assets is lower, whereas a basket option with long positions will be cheaper.
-It can be seen that increasing the strike decreases dramatically the prices of the two options in the two models for the different values of correlation.
+Notice that the prices obtained by the two models when dealing with a basket option with long positions are closer than in the case of a spread option.
+The price of the basket option with long positions increases with the correlation between the assets for all strikes whereas the price of the spread option decreases.
+Obviously, increasing the strike decreases dramatically the prices of both options in the two models for all values of correlation.
 The price of the spread option is higher than the price of the basket option with long positions and the difference between the two option prices becomes smaller as the correlation increases.
 These features hold for all strikes in the MVMD and SCMD models and are quite reasonable.